The Latest: Church says cardinal addressed abuse ‘swiftly’

 The statement from church officials says DiNardo agreed not to reassign Rossi in his archdiocese.
 It accuses the AP of publishing “unprofessional, biased and one-sided reporting,” and says some comments attributed to DiNardo by Pontikes and her husband, George, are “an absolute fabrication.”

 It also says Pontikes demanded $10 million from the archdiocese.
-Pontikes acknowledges she made the demand in an off-the-cuff fit of anger, but says she was clear from the start that she wasn’t interested in a financial payoff.
+Pontikes acknowledges she made a demand for an unspecified amount of money in an off-the-cuff fit of anger, but says she was clear from the start that she wasn’t interested in a financial payoff.
 The Pontikeses and her lawyer told AP that details of mediation, including any financial negotiations, were confidential.

 Before publication, the AP presented a detailed list of questions to the archdiocese and twice requested interviews with DiNardo.
 Those requests were denied.